Damascus to let civilians flee rebel-held Idlib

 The war in Syria has killed more than 370,000 people since it started with the brutal suppression of anti-government protests in 2011.

-Rival interventions by outside powers have turned it into a complex conflict with multiple battle fronts that has driven millions of civilians from their homes.
+Rival interventions by outside powers have turned it into a complex conflict, with multiple battlefronts that have driven millions of civilians from their homes.